 It's recommended to define the heap size for your Tomcat java process by the Tomcat CATALINA_OPTS setting and not by the Tomcat JAVA_OPTS setting.

 In the following example configuration the Tomcat java process is set to 32 GB heap size.
-You'll notice another heap size setting in JAVA_OPTS which is the one the small Tomcat helper process will use on shutdown.
+You'll notice another heap size setting in JAVA_OPTS which is the one the small Tomcat helper process will use for starting and stopping the large main process.
 I added this to avoid uncertainty about the default heap size as that can differ depending on the system environment.

 Tomcat configuration file tomcat/bin/setenv.sh: